If you’re a sunset freak like I am, you probably love the idea of sunset traditions on a boat.

 Living on land, I wasn’t as attuned to nature.
-I’d notice sunsets if I happened to be driving then, or out camping or on the water.
-But not as an everyday thing . . . a ritual, really.
+I’d notice sunsets if I happened to be driving, out camping, or on the water.
+But it wasn’t an everyday habit . . . not really a ritual.

 Cruising, sunset is much more meaningful.
 It’s the end of light for a passage.
 It’s when the stars come out and (hopefully) put on a magical show.
 And it can be stunning sky paintings.